Sexual Violence & Harassment

 Three students recommended by the governing body of the student body.

-a brief description of the complaint, including the name of the person filing the complaint;
+A brief description of the complaint, including the name of the person filing the complaint;

-the name of any person who might be called as a witness.
+The name of any person who might be called as a witness.

 Hearings are closed to the public.
 When testimony is being given, only the committee members, the student and his/her advisor, the employee and his/her advisor, and the witness giving testimony may be present.
 During deliberations, only the members of the Committee may be present.

-The Committee may question the student and the employee.
-The Committee may also question the employee’s supervisor and any additional witnesses that it considers necessary to render a fair decision.
-Questions must be relevant to the issues of the appeal.
+The Committee may question the student and the employee(s).
+The Committee may also question the employee’s (employees’) supervisor(s) and any additional witnesses that it considers necessary to render a fair decision.
+Questions must be relevant to the issues of the grievance.

-©2013 Aiken Technical College, 2276 J. Davis Highway, Graniteville SC 29829
+©2014 Aiken Technical College, 2276 J. Davis Highway, Graniteville SC 29829